syaifulazham/mt25/attendance-blueprint.md

 -- show syncing progress within the button's card

 3. /organizer/events/[eventId]/attendance/log/byqrcode
+this page will be used to create and manage attendance_endpoint dataset. add a button to create a new attendance_endpoint dataset and a table to list all attendance_endpoint datasets.
+6 character alphanumeric passcode will be generated for each attendance_endpoint dataset.
+3.1.
+QR Code Scanner  /attendance/events/[eventId]/[endpointhash]
+-- in order to be authorized to open this page, the user must have a valid passcode. a popup modal will be shown to enter the passcode. if the passcode is correct, the user will be authorized to open this page.
--- qr code scanner to scan the qr code of the contingent (this will mark all participants of the contingent as present) -- once scanned, the contingent will be welcomed with a message
+-- 2 options for qrcode input: a) video camera, b) qrcode reader input device -- the qrcode is merely derived from the hashcode of the contingent while syncing from eventcontestteam dataset -- qr code scanner to scan the qr code of the contingent (this will mark all participants of the contingent as present) -- once scanned, the qrcode will be matched with the attendanceContingent dataset -- once matched, the attendanceContingent will be updated with the attendanceStatus as 'Present' and attendanceDate and attendanceTime as current date and time. the other records from attendanceTeam and attendanceContestant that share the same contingentId will be updated with the attendanceStatus as 'Present' and attendanceDate and attendanceTime as current date and time
+-- once scanned, the contingent will be welcomed with a message

 4. /organizer/events/[eventId]/attendance/log/bymanual